mhawila/docker-mentoring-all/README.md

 An android application allowing mentors to consume the mentoring project services during mentoring sessions.
 It allows tracking of mentoring sessions in realtime or retrospectively.

 ## _Purpose_
-This project creates a setup that will enable user to easily deploy the mentoring ecosystem with minimal configurations in place.
+This project creates a setup that will enable users to easily deploy the mentoring ecosystem with minimal configurations in place.
 There are two ways to deploy.

 1. Without Apache2 & TLS security (plain old docker port publishing)
 2. With TLS security using Apache2 as reverse proxy.